Landscape Photography - 3P Creation Process

 2nd P: Photo taking

-Here are some articles on equipment choices and recommendations, and my Free eBook – Ultimate Buying Guide For Your Iceland Landscape Photography Trip.
+Here is my Free eBook - Ultimate Buying Guide For Your Iceland Landscape Photography Trip.
 Hope they will give you an overview of what you might need for landscape photography.

 Check out more on Photo Taking Tips in the 2nd P.